chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-consistency-mirror.md

 response directive.
 We refer to the validity window of the mirror response as the period of time determined by the Cache-Control headers as the response.

-Clients send requests to mirror resources after being configured with their corresponding Mirror URI Template.
-Clients MUST ignore configurations that do not conform to this template.
+Clients send requests to mirror resources after being configured with these resources corresponding Mirror URI Template.
+Clients MUST ignore resource configurations that do not conform to this template.

 Upon receipt of a mirror request, mirrors validate the incoming request.
-If the request is invalid or malformed, e.g., the "target" parameter is not a correctly encoded URL, the mirror aborts and returns a a 4xx (Client Error) to the client.
+If the request is invalid or malformed, e.g., the "target" parameter is not a correctly encoded URL, the mirror aborts and returns the corresponding HTTP error (4xx Client Error for instance) to the client.
 The mirror SHOULD check that the target resource identified by the "target" parameter is allowed by policy, e.g., so that it is not abused to fetch arbitrary resources.
 One way to implement this check is via an allowlist of target URLs.